Materials and Supplies

-- I used to use folded paper towels
+- Others use folded paper towels

 I lay the brushes on the towel so the tips hang over and won’t bend into weird shapes when drying.

-I also use a tube from an old pen to pick up clean water and wake up color that has dried on the palette.
+I use a tube from an old pen to pick up clean water and wake up color that has dried on the palette.
 You could add water with a brush, and I’ve seen artists use a squirt bottle – whatever works best for you, as long as the water is clean.

 My set up looks like this.

 Plastic container for water, brushes on the folded hand towel, paper towels nearby for blotting and cleaning up.
 I’m right handed, so these items are on the right, and my computer screen to view the reference photo is on the left.

 I hope this information is helpful to you as you choose materials that work best for your needs.